PTZ2002/PowerToysClient/README.md

 <b>Whoala you can use it in your extension</b>

 # Use powertoys client in your extension
-To use powertoys client extension you just neew to do the following steps
+To use powertoys client extension you just need to do the following step

 $powertoysClient = new Modules_<b>{EXTENSION_ID}</b>_PowertoysClient(<b>{hash}</b>, <b>{version}</b>);